Handling the heavy lifting for advertisers

 - Expeditious industry compliance for future updates to SKAdNetwork by Apple

-Kochava is working closely with Twitter, Facebook, and other partners to unpack our approach to SKAd conversion modeling and ensure advertisers can continue to benefit from optimization on in-app engagement KPIs with all partners.
+Kochava is working with partners to unpack our approach to SKAd conversion modeling and ensure advertisers can continue to benefit from optimization on in-app engagement KPIs with all partners.

 Ingesting SKAdNetwork postback data for ad networks and publishers